Nikon D800 vs D850

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D800 does not offer wifi capability.
+In contrast, the D800 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D800 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D800 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Nikon D850 Manual.

 So what is the bottom line?
 Is the Nikon D800 better than the Nikon D850 or vice versa?
 The listing below highlights the relative strengths of the two models.